 Image source: Chatbots Magazine.

 As reported in a 2017 Statista study, 34 percent of respondents stated they would be comfortable getting answers to their questions from AI, such as a chatbot or virtual assistant, when shopping.
+You can easily get started yourself.
+Many tools like HubSpot's Chatbot Builder allow you to create your own bot for free.

 3. B2B Ecommerce Is Exploding